lindbrook/packageRank/README.md

 ##### my default plots

-For what it’s worth, below are the go-to commands for graphs.
+For what it’s worth, below are my go-to commands for graphs.
 They take advantage of RStudio IDE’s plot history panel, which allows you to cycle through and compare graphs.
 Typically, I’ll look at the data for the last year or so at the three available units of observation: day, week